 Who Can Benefit From Local SEO?

-If you're a small business offering products or services to local customers, then chances are you can benefit from local SEO!
-But let's give specific examples just so we're clear.
+If you're a small business offering products or services to local customers, chances are you can benefit from local SEO!
+More specifically, you can benefit if:

 You Have a Physical Location

 If you have a physical location, chances are you want people to come to your store, shop, or restaurant.
-Whatever the case may be, it may be worth your time to look into local SEO services.
+Whatever the case, it may be worth your time to look into local SEO services.
 If people are searching for what you're offering, you can get a piece of that pie and get your business ranked in Google's local pack.

 You Offer Local Services

 Local services mean you serve customers within a certain area.
 Specific examples include HVAC companies, plumbers, exterminators, and electricians.

 Any local business can benefit from local SEO as long as people are actively searching for your services!
 You can conduct keyword research to see if people are searching for products or services like yours through a keyword research tool, that way you can see if it's worth starting up a local SEO campaign.

 Google uses several factors to determine local rankings:

 Google is constantly changing its algorithm and how it weighs certain factors, but these seem to be the most important as of 2023.
 Staying up to date can also help you keep your position if you already have a high local search presence.